Follow Us

 Maintaining a healthy cortisol level is important for overall wellbeing.

-(B) Management for regulate cortisol levels; –
+Management for regulate cortisol levels:

 (1) Engaging in stress reduction activities such as meditation, deep breathing exercise, yoga and hobbies can help you to lower cortisol levels.
+Regular practice reduces cortisol by promoting relaxation and enhancing emotional regulation.
+Controlled breathing activates the parasympathetic nervous system, counteracting the stress response.

 (3) Eating a balanced diet, tryptophan rich foods such as eggs, paneer, tofu, legumes, lentils, nuts, seeds, banana, pineapple, managing caffeine intake and avoiding excessive alcohol consumption can promote healthy cortisol levels.
+Omega three fatty acids found in fish, flax seeds and walnuts.
+These reduce inflammation and support brain health.
+Magnesium rich foods like leafy greens, nuts and seeds promote relaxation and reduce stress.
+Vitamin C rich foods like citrus fruits and bell peppers help lower stress hormone.

 (4) Weight lifting and progressive muscle relaxation can lower stress levels and promote relaxation.